ebelinski/iosref/swift-functions.md

 ---
 layout: default
-title: Swift 4 functions quick reference
+title: Swift 4 guide – functions
 description: A quick reference guide for functions in Swift 4, with simple examples and functional examples.
 ---